truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/README.md

  * Step (1) Query the EIA database for raw demand data
  * Step (2) Screen the data for anomalous values
  * Step (3) Impute missing and anomalous values with the Multiple Imputation by Chained Equations (MICE) procedure
+ * Step (4) Distribute the imputed results to balancing authority-level files as well as regional, interconnect, and CONUS level aggregates

 # Required Packages

-Steps (1) and (2) are based on python code, were written in `python3.7`, and use the following additional packages:
+Steps (1), (2), and (4) are based on python code, were written in `python3.7`, and use the following additional packages:
  * `pandas`
  * `numpy`